 A guru is a spiritual teacher who understands dharma, the spiritual laws that govern the universe.
 Many Hindus are loyal to their gurus because they regard the gurus as representatives of Brahma who can help them escape the cycle of death and rebirth.

-Many Hindus consider the Ganges River holy.
+Hindus believe that water is holy because water brings life, particularly if the water is flowing in a river.
+The holiest of rivers is the Ganges River.
 Lately, the Ganges has become very polluted, but Hindus believe the water from the Himalayas will purify the souls of those who drink or bathe in its waters.
 Many Hindus make a pilgrimage to the Ganges.
-Others travel to it near the end of their lives so they may die near the banks of the Ganges River.
+Others travel to the river at the end of their lives so they may die near the banks of the Ganges.